 Don't be just another name in the file.
-Use your interview thank-you note to show the team you actually care about them and the time they spent with you.
-Hiring managers receive several hundred dull, impersonal notes each year.
+Use your interview thank-you message to show the team you actually care about them and the time they spent with you.
+Hiring managers and interviewers receive several hundred dull, impersonal notes from job seekers each year.
 Keep it professional, but also make them smile.
 Mention something that came up in the interview or a mutual interest you know of.
 Take time to write a sincere letter, not one of those pointless templates found online.
 Making the thank-you letter personal is not only nice and respectful, but it also keeps your name in the back of their mind.
 Who knows, they may think of you when an even better position opens.
-Here are two examples:
+Here are two sample interview thank you sentences:

 “Sara, thank you for recommending [piece of advice you talked about].
 I have put your advice to practice and believe it will help me…”